AORadar/AOLooter/README.md

 ## About
-Albion Online Autolooter is a Python-based tool designed to automate the looting process in Albion Online, an MMORPG developed by Sandbox Interactive.
-This tool enhances the efficiency of gathering resources by automatically looting nearby items in the game world.
+Albion Online Autolooter is a tool designed to automate the looting process in Albion Online.
+This tool enhances the efficiency by automatically looting items in the game world.

 ## Features
 - Automatic looting of nearby items in Albion Online.